DynamicProgramr/100-days-of-code/log.md

 # 100 Days Of Code - Log
+**This is round 2 for me with 100 Days of Code.**  This time I'm going to track my progress better by using this fork and by blogging about my progress.

+**Why:** The last time I did this challenge was to learn more about customizing WordPress and getting started with Python.
+While I didn't get to code everyday, I was successful at completing my goals.
+So, I consider round 1 a success.

+Although I'm a long time programmer, I realize that development technologies are progressing at a lightening pace.
+As a way to keep up (or in some cases catch up), I am going to do the challenges at FreeCodeCamp.
+(And probably a couple of courses on Udemy).

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)